nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

   <span class="arrow">▸</span>
 </div>
 <div class="issues-collapsible-content">
-<p>T-scores and total scores are missing in the APA 1/2 for only the Anger subscale. -ADD FIELD NAME TO THIS TEXT AS WELL</p>
+<p>T-scores and total scores are missing in the APA 1/2 for only the Anger subscale.</p>
 </div>

 <div id="tlfb" class="issues-banner" onclick="toggleCollapse(this)">